web-music-score/web-music-score/README.md

 ## Hi there 👋

-This is new home for the web-music-score library repositories.
+This is new home for the **Web Music Score** project repositories.

-Check the main repo [wms](https://github.com/web-music-score/wms).
+Check the main [web-music-score/wms](https://github.com/web-music-score/wms) repo.

 <!--
 **web-music-score/web-music-score** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.